jonsiu/career-os/.ai/planning/vision/mvp-overview.md

 12. Real-time data synchronization works seamlessly across devices
 13. **NEW**: Users can organize jobs by categories/projects (e.g., "Engineering Manager Search")
 14. **NEW**: Users can view jobs in LinkedIn-style interface with sidebar + preview layout
+15. **NEW**: Users can manage resumes in LinkedIn-style interface with sidebar + preview layout
+16. **NEW**: Users can create and manage job hunting projects for organizing resumes by role searches
+17. **NEW**: Users can edit resumes in single-page form with clickable section navigation
-15. **NEW**: Users can create role-specific resume versions for different job categories
+18. **NEW**: Users can create role-specific resume versions for different job categories
-16. **NEW**: Users can create and manage cover letters with AI-powered generation
+19. **NEW**: Users can create and manage cover letters with AI-powered generation
-17. **NEW**: Job descriptions display with proper HTML formatting and rich text editing
+20. **NEW**: Job descriptions display with proper HTML formatting and rich text editing
-18. **NEW**: Browser extension properly extracts all job fields including company, location, posted date
+21. **NEW**: Browser extension properly extracts all job fields including company, location, posted date
+22. **NEW**: Resume cards show only relevant information (title, years of experience, industry, job hunting project)
+23. **NEW**: Analysis is removed from resume cards and only available in dedicated report view